 High school classes often play graduation songs at senior events like prom and the actual graduation ceremony, so they should be chosen with a varied audience in mind.
 Songs can't have any inappropriate language or suggestive lyrics.
 It's also important to consider the type of music that the student body enjoys.
 Many band, orchestra, and choir directors make a point of having their students perform the senior song, so you may also want to consider the availability of orchestral and choral arrangements of potential songs.

-- If you are not holding the vote during an assembly, you may need to take steps to prevent ballot stuffing.
+If you are not holding the vote during an assembly, you may need to take steps to prevent ballot stuffing.
 One way to do this is to create a class list and cross off each student's name as he or she is given a ballot.
+When voting is complete, count the votes.

 The most popular way to choose a high school graduation song is to have a vote.
 Some schools also leave the final decision up to the senior class officers, while others allow the music department to decide.

-The right graduation song can lend ambience to the graduation ceremony and make the whole experience more meaningful.
+The right high school graduation songs can lend ambience to the graduation ceremony and make the whole experience more meaningful.
 No matter which way you go, choose a song that will call up memories of this special time when class members hear it in years to come.